F-14 Tomcat (pinball): Design

 F-14 Tomcat is the immediate successor to High Speed, with "speed" an important part of the design principle.

 In an interview Steve Ritchie described F-14 Tomcat as "the kind of game that could send players stomping off in a wave of expletives - all the way to the cash change machine to try again".

 Eugene Jarvis returned to Williams to restart and lead Williams' video game division, but spent four months working on this game first.
 Ed Boon completed the remainder of the programming.

 Steve Ritchie approached Doug Watson to create the artwork for an air combat game with the name F-111.
 Due to Watson's brother working at Lockheed Martin he knew this was not primarily a fighter aircraft and suggested other names.
 After seeing Top Gun, Ritchie and Jarvis settled on naming the game after the F-14 Tomcat which features heavily in the film.
 The backglass shows a dogfight with an exploding MiG, and two victorious F-14's near it; with a fleet of ships shown in the ocean below.

 The development of the game used the principle "bigger and better" to improve of the design of High Speed.
 High Speed has a 3 ball multiball, so this game uses a 4 ball multiball.
 From a single rotating beacon light on top of High Speed this uses three beacons - red, white, and blue - representing American colors.

+A new algorithm using the System 11 sound hardware was written by Bill Parod to make the pre-ball-launch sound like a fighter jet getting ready to launch from a flight deck.
+Steve Ritchie voiced General Yagov, and Mark Ritchie voiced the American pilot.

 The game took 14 months to finish, but all its main features were completed after about 10 months.